Public Law 280

-Public Law 280 is a federal law of the United States that changes legal jurisdiction on Indian lands and over Indian persons.
+Public Law 280 is a federal law of the United States that changes legal jurisdiction on Indian lands and over Indian persons introduced on January 6, 1953 by Rep. Sam Coon and became law on August 15, 1953.
 The law transfers some jurisdiction from the federal government to states in both civil and criminal cases in certain places.
-It was passed in 1953.
 There are 574 federally recognized Indian tribes in the United States, up from 562 when the law was passed.
 39% of these are in Alaska; the rest in the continental US.
 This law covered a little more than 300 tribes when it took effect.
 In 1968, the law was amended so that states had to have the consent of the tribes to assume jurisdiction from federal government.
 Where states had already assumed jurisdiction, jurisdiction would retrocede to the federal government if the tribes requested it.
 Nearly 30 tribes were involved in retrocession.
 Also in 1968 the Indian Civil Rights Act was passed, causing funding to begin rising for tribal justice systems.
 Funding increased from $1.5 million in 1972 to $10 million in 1990.
 In 2010, the Tribal Law and Order Act was enacted with the goal of decreasing crime against indigenous women and children.

 Transfer of federal law enforcement authority

-The Act mandated a transfer of federal law enforcement authority within certain tribal nations to state governments in six states: California, Minnesota (except the Red Lake Nation and Mille Lacs Band of Ojibwe), Nebraska, Oregon (except the Warm Springs Reservation), Wisconsin (except later the Menominee Indian Reservation) and, upon its statehood, Alaska.
+The Act mandated a transfer of federal law enforcement authority within certain tribal nations to state governments in six states: California, Minnesota (except the Red Lake Nation), Nebraska, Oregon (except the Warm Springs Reservation), Wisconsin (except later the Menominee Indian Reservation) and, upon its statehood, Alaska.
 There are currently 6 mandatory P.L.
 280 states which are the listed above.
 Mandatory states did not get the option to refuse the jurisdiction granted by P.L.
 280 whereas the ten additional states listed below, had the option of adopting this policy.
 These states include, Arizona, Florida, Idaho, Iowa, Montana, Nevada, North Dakota, South Dakota, Utah and Washington.
 Not all of these states adopted full jurisdiction within their state.
 The federal government offered little assistance to either the states or tribes in the transfer of jurisdiction.
 Arizona, Florida, Iowa, South Dakota and Utah are the only optional states that have not receded any of their P.L.
 280 jurisdiction.
 Optional P.L.
 280 states did not need consent from tribes in order to enact full or partial jurisdiction of this law.